 If you’re a new AirTag user, or you’re considering buying an AirTag, and want to know, can AirTags get wet, then this article is for you.

-It’s ok for AirTags can get wet because they are water-resistant to a maximum depth of one meter for up to thirty minutes.
+AirTags are not waterproof, but it’s ok for AirTags to get wet because they are water-resistant to a maximum depth of one meter for up to thirty minutes.

-In this article, I explore everything you need to know about can AirTags get wet.
+In this article, I explore everything you need to know about can AirTags get wet, and are AirTags waterproof.
 Knowing this information may help you decide if this Apple Bluetooth tracking technology is the right fit for your intended use.

 - Can AirTags Get Wet?